A Case For Why Movie-Theater Experience Is Still Worth the Effort

 It's about the focus.
 You paid to get in so you give it your full attention.
 And the reward for you is when you do give something your full attention your mind dives deep.
 It's a wonderful sensation.
 And when you get out of it you want to talk about it with the people you shared it with.
 In your own house there's always something else to do next. the mind moves on.

+How does it get your full attention after a half hour of commercials and a disruptive rude audience?
+Not to mention poor quality movies the last couple years.

-Yes, these are also my reasons as well (Score:2)
+Yes, these are also my reasons as well (Score:5, Insightful)

 Yes, these are also my reasons for not wanting to go to a movie theater.